 Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse will record it as soon as possible, noting what was said or seen (if appropriate, using a body map to record), giving the date, time and location.
 All records will be dated and signed and will include the action taken.
 This is then presented to the designated safeguarding lead (or deputy), who will decide on appropriate action and record this accordingly.
-These forms are pink and kept in the staff room, or DSL office for everyone to access.
+These forms are pink and kept in the staff room for everyone to access.
 These forms are then given to the DSL or DDSL and scanned and uploaded to MyConcern.
-Only the DSL and DDSL can upload / access My Concern.
-These records are electronically transferred to pupils new schools when they leave.
-If a child has a paper file, this is noted on MyConcern and this is delivered and signed for at the new school.
+Only the DSL and DDSL can upload onto My Concern.
+These are electronically transferred to pupils new schools when they leave.
+If a child has a paper file, this is delivered and signed for at the new school.